isabelkfigueroa/isabelkfigueroa.github.io/_posts/2025-05-18-color-me-dark.md

 and he immediately volunteers to come speak to their teacher and offer his time.
 Miss Franklin agrees to have Reverend Prince come as a guest speaker.
-In December, 1919, the Love sisters’ neighbor, Mother Doris, invites the Love family to help serve dinner at the YMCA on Christmas Day for people who are homeless or newly arrived from the South.
-Nellie Lee relates that on December 25th, “As was planned, we worked at the YMCA.
+In December, 1919, the Love sisters’ neighbor, Mother Doris, invites the Love family to help serve dinner at the YMCA on Christmas Day for people who do not have homes or are newly arrived from the South.
+Nellie Lee relates that on December
+25th, “As was planned, we worked at the YMCA.
 I helped to set the table, and Erma Jean sliced cake and put it on plates.
 I couldn’t help but think that a few months ago we were new to Chicago, not knowing anybody…Now we were telling